-The information on this site is subject to a disclaimer, a copyright notice and rules related to personal data protection.
+The information on this site is subject to a disclaimer, a copyright notice, rules related to personal data protection and a cookies notice.

 The Publications Office maintains this website to improve public access to official databases of national laws in EU countries.
 The N‑Lex portal enables citizens to access databases of national laws in EU countries and search them in their own language.
 We try to provide up-to-date and accurate information on each country's databases as well as the structure and content of their national legal systems.
 If errors are brought to our attention, we try to correct them.
 However, the Publications Office accepts no responsibility or liability whatsoever with regard to the information on this site.